Storyblocks Audio Contributor: Jason DonnellyCreators

-With the debut of Storyblocks, it’s never been easier—or more affordable—to find and download royalty-free music online; yet despite millions of stock audio, video, and graphic downloads across Storyblocks, the unfortunate nature of royalty-free media means producers rarely get credit for the content they provide . . .
+With the debut of Storyblocks Audio, it’s never been easier—or more affordable—to find and download royalty-free music online; yet despite millions of stock audio, video, and image downloads across Storyblocks, the unfortunate nature of royalty-free media means producers rarely get credit for the content they provide . . .

 . . . even when this content goes viral or finds a home in Hollywood blockbusters like 21 Jump Street (as did our slow-motion exploding watermelon clip).

 In response, we thought we’d help remedy this lack of credit by profiling some of our biggest contributors of stock audio, starting with the talented Jason Donnelly.

 From eBay to Despicable Me: Finding Homes for Royalty-Free Audio

 Presently a freelance audio producer, Jason Donnelly has contributed more than 1,000 royalty-free songs and many thousands of royalty-free loops to the Storyblocks Audio library, making him perhaps our most prolific contributor to date.
 Meanwhile, the fact that his tracks have made their way into film franchises like Despicable Me and video game franchises like Saints Row also makes him among the most successful.

 His path toward this success, however, was far from straightforward.
 Donnelly actually started out as a sound editor, not a producer, for what is now Sony Creative Software in the 1990s; when the tech market crashed in 2000 and the company downsized and restructured, however, his role changed from salaried editor to freelance producer—a shift that inspired his idea to start freelancing, and producing, on a much larger scale.